 If any parts of your car need to be replaced, make sure you ask for the (OEM) Original Equipment Manufacturer parts instead of generic parts.
 Keeping the exact specifications required by the manufacturer is essential in having optimum performance.
 Although generic parts are cheaper, spending a little more on OEM parts will make a big impact on your car’s longevity.

-Take your vehicle to a full service car wash a couple times a year for an extensive cleaning, inside and out.
+Take your vehicle to a full-service car wash a couple of times a year for an extensive cleaning, inside and out santafeforward.com.
 This removes most of the soil and helps preserve the interior of your car.
 This can pay off when you want to sell or trade your car in for a newer one.

 If you have never done any auto repair on your own, you should stick with small jobs and do lots of homework to learn how to do larger jobs.
 Be certain not to start taking your car apart if you aren’t sure how to put it back together.
 Before starting any car repair job, be sure you have all the necessary parts and tools in place and that you know exactly what you need to do to complete the job from start to finish.

-Never leave valuables in your vehicle when you bring it to be repaired.
-It is true that most shops have very trust worthy employees, but not all do, and you do not want to be a victim of theft.
+Never leave valuables in your vehicle when you bring them to be repaired.
+It is true that most shops have very trustworthy employees, but not all do, and you do not want to be a victim of theft.
 Instead, protect yourself by cleaning your vehicle and removing anything that is not attached to the car.